Illustration by Eliza Anderson

-What is The Charrette?
+What is The Culture Shock?

 Hi!
 I’m Kathleen!

 I’m a recovering social media marketing professional and former ballet dancer.
 You can read about both of those exhilarating and soul-sucking addictions life decisions in this post.
+I am also a self-employed marketing professional.
+You can check out my boutique agency’s website here.

 I’ve always had the soul of an artist (but not the patience).
 I did ballet for over a decade, sang in choirs, did school plays, sewed, painted, read, went to museums, watched weird movies, and drew on walls… much to my parents’ chagrin.